Kratos997/Demographic_Analysis/README.md

-# R-for-biologists
+# Demographic Analysis

-Containing scripts for datascience projects using R for statistical analysis.
+Containing scripts for Demographic analysis using R as statistical tool.
 This may include the following :

 - Parsing data from CSV file
 - Modeling data for linear regression or other